 An attractive little stone building beside Bangor Marina is home to this delightful restaurant, run by convivial Dutch brothers, chef Joery and front of house manager, Jasper Castel.

 Once the old Harbour Master’s office, it dates back to the 1860s and, since major renovations in the early 90’s, it has provided a restaurant setting of character and charm.
-The Castel brothers opened here in 2008 and, since then, have quietly been establishing a reputation for serving some of the best food in Northern Ireland – and in a relaxed, customer-focused atmosphere.
+Since opening in 2008 the Castel brothers have quietly established a reputation for serving some of the best food in Northern Ireland – and in a relaxed, customer-focused atmosphere.

 There are no big windows to entice customers in, and very little about the exterior to suggest the warmth and style that reveals itself as soon as you get up the steps and through the front door, so first-time guests are in for a very pleasant surprise.
 You squeeze in past a little bar area and downstairs to the restaurant which (another surprise, perhaps) is contemporary in style – a crisp contrast to the old world atmosphere of the building itself.